Alcohol and Health

 How Is Moonshine Made

-How Is Moonshine Alcohol Made?
+How Is Moonshine Actually Made?

 The most popular way to make moonshine is using a still.
 A still is a large, multi-chamber pot used to boil a liquid and extract certain chemicals (such as ethanol).
 Moonshine, in particular, uses a copper still.